fred3105/chess-ai/README.md

 ## TODO

 - [ ] Replace chess package with custom class
-- [ ] Implement min max algorithm to create the chess AI and play with it
+- [ ] Make chess AI available online
+- [ ] Create openings dataset to train on openings
+- [ ] Create endgames dataset to train on endings
 - [ ] Look into selecting better positions for training, seems to have a lot of redundancy so far

 ## Get the database